The Good

 Every now and then a rabbit does something I have never seen any rabbit do before.
 I have been raising them for seven years and you would think I have seen about everything, but, no, there is always some new antic to try to shock the human and today crazy was in my rabbitry.
 I was cleaning the rabbit cages, because we did not get to it this weekend.
 As I was hosing down the slanted plastic that makes the droppings fall into the gutter behind the cages, the XCY-3 bunnies decided to go into major freak out mode...as if we do not clean at least once a week every week.
 I saw two going in circles as one jumped up to the top of the cage and then came back down catching one that was running in circles and slip, falling on its side.

 Then it just lay there with its eyes open and stiffening and pulling its head back.
 Typically, that is what rabbit keepers would identify as death throes.
 I gently brought it out of the cage, checking the mark in its ear to see it was the buck.
-His eyes were still open and but he seemed unresponsive.
-I sat down to just hold him as I saw his eyes began to start to looking around, but he could not move.
-All I could think of was he either broken his back or was dying of fright and I would need to cull him...and I was not planning to process a rabbit in the heat of the day today!
+His eyes were still open, but he seemed unresponsive.
+I sat down to just hold him as I saw his eyes begin to start to looking around, but he could not move.
+All I could think of was he either broken his back or was dying of fright and I would need to cull him...and I was not planning to process a rabbit in the heat of the day that day!

-I gave it a few more minutes and I felt his heart beat slower and stay strong.
-He breathing was steadied.
+I gave it a few more minutes, and I felt his heartbeat slower and stronger.
+His breathing was steady.
 Okay, probably a spinal injury.
-I pinched the toes on his back legs and he did not move them.
+I pinched the toes on his back legs, and he did not move them.
 I decided to place him in an empty cage to see if he could stand and also so I could finish the cleaning as it was getting hotter.
 To my surprise, he sat.
 Having had a pet rabbit decades ago with a spinal injury, I realized that it might not be that at all.
 He did not move around much, but he was using all his legs, so I guess he just really had the wind knocked out of him and was stunned.
-Now that an hour has past, he is hopping around like nothing happen.
+Now that an hour has passed, he is hopping around like nothing happened.

 I swear rabbits do stuff just to make me crazy!